Ford splits EV, internal combustion into separate units

 The Associated Press

-NEW YORK (AP) — Ford said that it will run its electric vehicle and internal combustion divisions as two separate businesses.
+NEW YORK (AP) — Ford is splitting its electric vehicle and internal combustion divisions into separate businesses.

 The automaker said Wednesday that its plan includes two distinct, but strategically interdependent, auto businesses – Ford Blue focusing on traditional combustion engines and Ford Model e, which will develop electric vehicles.